Years of U.S. fines over Iran loom for foreign banks

 “The notion being that it would be better to get out in front of this and confront the difficulty and come clean rather than wait for the authorities to ferret you out,” said Malloy, who previously worked for the U.S. Treasury.

-But, after Standard Chartered and June’s record $619-million fine paid by Dutch bank ING ING.AS, the list of European banks going public with warnings about possible U.S. payouts includes Germany’s Commerzbank (CBKG.DE) and HVB, a unit of Italy’s Unicredit (CRDI.MI), as well as HSBC (HSBA.L) in Britain.
+But, after Standard Chartered and June’s record $619-million fine paid by Dutch bank ING, the list of European banks going public with warnings about possible U.S. payouts includes Germany’s Commerzbank and HVB, a unit of Italy’s Unicredit, as well as HSBC in Britain.

 And Chinese banks have become embroiled in the process too, with the New York Times reporting on Wednesday that prosecutors said they had found evidence in their investigations that they, too, may have flouted U.S. sanctions against Iran.